ot4i/ace-demo-pipeline/tekton/minimal-image-build/README.md

 ```
 kubectl create secret docker-registry regcred --docker-server=image-registry.openshift-image-registry.svc.cluster.local:5000 --docker-username=kubeadmin --docker-password=$(oc whoami -t)
 ```
-Note that the actual password itself (as opposed to the hash provided by "oc whoami -t") does not work for registry authentication for some reason.
+Note that the actual password itself (as opposed to the hash provided by "oc whoami -t") does not work for registry authentication for some reason when using single-node OpenShift with a temporary admin user.

 After that, the pipeline run files need to be adjusted to use the OpenShift registry, such as [ace-minimal-build-image-pipeline-run.yaml](ace-minimal-build-image-pipeline-run.yaml):